HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 Note

 The examples in the following steps are for a seller application that uses an OAuth authorization URI based on a Seller Central URL.
 For vendor applications, you can replace the Seller Central URL with a Vendor Central URL.
-For more information, refer to Constructing an OAuth authorization URI.
+For more information, refer to Construct an OAuth authorization URI.

 Before you create a production website authorization workflow, test your authorization workflow while your application is in DRAFT (version=beta) status.
 For more information, refer to Step 2.
 After you've verified that your workflow functions correctly, you can convert it from draft to production.